 How is radiculopathy diagnosed?

 If you are experiencing any symptoms that may be indicative of radiculopathy, proper evaluation from an experienced spine specialist is important for getting a diagnosis.
-At New Jersey Spine Surgeons, our doctors will evaluate your symptoms and provide an accurate diagnosis following a physical examination, medical history, and any necessary diagnostic testing.
-Your doctor may recommend one or more of the following diagnostic tests to help pinpoint the underlying spinal condition that is causing your symptoms:
+At New Jersey Spine Surgeons, our radiculopathy doctors will evaluate your symptoms and provide an accurate diagnosis following a physical examination, medical history, and any necessary diagnostic testing.
+Your doctor may recommend one or more of the following radiculopathy tests to help pinpoint the underlying spinal condition that is causing your symptoms: